hafidnrzs/kodekloud-mcp/lab2/task.md

 Why these commands?
 - `uv init` creates a proper Python project with pyproject.toml
 - `mcp[cli]` includes both MCP SDK and development tools (MCP Inspector)

+## Test prompt for MCP server

+* "Search for flights from LAX to JFK using the flight-booking server"
+* "Get airport information using the flight-booking MCP server"
+* "Book flight FL123 for John Doe using flight-booking server"

+## 🚀 What you've learned:

+- Official MCP development workflow with uv
+- FastMCP framework from `mcp.server.fastmcp`
+- Resource, Tool, and Prompt implementation patterns
+- MCP Inspector for server testing and validation
+- Real-world MCP server integration with AI assistants

+## 🔜 Next Steps:

+- Explore HTTP transport: `mcp.run(transport="http")`
+- Add error handling and input validation
+- Integrate with real flight APIs